thanuj10/Nokia-Debloater/README.md

 - [ ] Add options to debloat specific apps
 - [ ] Add options for rebooting to bootloader and recovery mode
 - [x] Add option to turn of Duraspeed on Mediatek chipset based devices
+- [ ] Port script over to Linux and probably Mac OS

 ## Screenshots